-Please note that the Paramedic program at Jefferson Community College is not accepting applications for the 2019-202 school year.
+Please note that the Paramedic program at Jefferson Community College has been discontinued and the College is not accepting applications for the 2019-2020 academic year.

 Paramedic Certificate (not accepting applications for the 2019-2020 school year)

 - Delivery: On-campus

 Serve your community